of David

 What in his temple will I reflect?
 Or is the gloss 'inquire' better?
 I chose reflect because of the visual sense of the prior word and the 'seek' is already suggesting determined inquiry.

-for he will treasure me in his booth in a day of evil
+for he will treasure me in his booth in a day of evilhe will hide me hidden in his tent

 on a rock he will raise me up